cathieG/CodeT5/README.md

 # **4. Other Documentations**

-testset-results.csv: Contains the desired output acquired by running the scripts.
+- testset-results.csv: Contains the desired output acquired by running the scripts.

-CSCI_420_Assignment2_Report.pdf: Contains the write-up for this assignment.
+- CSCI_420_Assignment2_Report.pdf: Contains the write-up for this assignment.

+- In "colab/" folder, we've included the google colab files for reference.

-In "data/" folder, "data/raw/" contains the training, testing, and validation data that the professor provided us.
+- In "data/" folder, "data/raw/" contains the training, testing, and validation data that the professor provided us.
 "data/processed/" contains the flattened validation and test data that we preprocessed.
 Due to the flattened training data being too large, we couldn't include it in the repository.

-Additionally, we couldn't include the checkpoint (fine-tuned model) also because it was too large.
+- Additionally, we couldn't include the checkpoint (fine-tuned model) also because it was too large.